 - 1. Top Scholars List Students who earn all A's in every subject - 2.
-Honor Roll Students who earn all A's or B's in every subject who go above and beyond when serving LCS and who embody Lighthouse core values in all aspects of our community.
+Honor Roll Students who earn all A's or B's in every subject

 In addition, at the end of the school year the following awards will be presented: